Badri Patarkatsishvili: Move to Moscow and involvement with ORT

 In 1992 with support from his friend Otari Kvantriashvili, Patarkatsishvili and his family moved to the Moscow region, first to Lyubertsy in 1993 and then in 1994 to Moscow, where he quickly became part of Berezovsky's increasingly influential political circle.
 LogoVaz had by this time become an extremely successful company and had made Patarkatsishvili a wealthy man.
 At the time, the Soviet Union was collapsing and there was a great deal of political uncertainty in the region.
 Patarkatsishvili, along with Berezvosky and other successful businessmen were supportive of Boris Yeltsin as he had liberalised trade with foreign countries, allowing their businesses to grow, however the wider economy was performing badly and there was growing support for Nikolai Ryzhkov's reformed communist party.

-By 1994, Berezovsky had secured control of ORT, the largest TV station in Russia at the time, and he installed Patarkatsishvili as First Deputy General Director.
+By 1994, Berezovsky had secured control of ORT, the largest TV station in Russia at the time, and he installed Patarkatsishvili as First Deputy General Director, in charge of financial activities.
 Patarkatsishvili and Berezovsky with support from Mikhail Lesin then used the station's influence to assist Boris Yeltsin to victory in the 1996 presidential election.
 From 1994 until mid-2000, Patarkatsishvili was a key figure at ORT.

-Sibneft Privatisation
+Sibneft privatisation

 In 1997, he was selected to oversee the privatization of the Sibneft oil company.
 Sibneft was the youngest oil holding company in Russia at the time having been created hastily in early 1995 out of Rosneft.
 An unknown entity, Oil Finance Corporation (NFK), that had been created out of Menatep, a holding company started by Mikhail Khodorkovsky, won the auction.
 Berezovsky had an interest in the Menatep Group and for this reason, there was some speculation that the auction had been fixed.
 It later emerged that the company had been sold for a fraction of the market value.

-After Patarkatsishvili died in 2012, the Sibneft privatisation was to become the subject of a high court legal battle between Chelsea football club owner Roman Abramovich and Berezovsky.
+After Patarkatsishvili died, in 2012 the Sibneft privatisation was to become the subject of a high court legal battle between Chelsea football club owner Roman Abramovich and Berezovsky.
 According to The Times, Abramovich submitted a 53-page court defence that accused Berezovsky and Patarkatsishvili of demanding huge sums for helping him to rise from obscurity.
 Patarkatsishvili emerged as the key intermediary, passing messages between Abramovich and Berezovsky.
 Patarkatsishvili was offered $500 million by Roman Abramovich, the defence papers that were submitted admit, for protecting Roman in Russia's aluminium wars.

 TV6 and Kommersant

 Following his success at ORT, in April 2001, Patarkatsishvili was appointed General Director of Russia's TV6 channel, which, like ORT, was partly owned by Berezovsky.
 Under his control, TV6 became notorious for its anti-Kremlin line.

 In the late 1990s, Berezovsky and Patarkatsishvili also purchased Kommersant the one of Russia's most influential political newspapers.
 In 2006, Berezovsky sold his controlling stake to Patarkatsishvili, increasing Patarkatsishvili's holding to 100%.
-Patarkatsishvili then organised the sale of Kommersant in August 2006 to senior Gazprom executive Alisher Usmanov.BADRI PATARKATSISHVILI: FROM RUSSIAN BUSINESSMAN TO GEORGIAN PRESIDENTIAL CLAIMANT (part two) The James Town Foundation, 21 December 2007.
+Patarkatsishvili then organised the sale of Kommersant in August 2006 to senior Gazprom executive Alisher Usmanov.